elialm7/kurubind/readme.md

 ## Getting Started: Configuration

-The main entry point is `KurubindDatabase`.
-You configure it using a builder, providing it with a JDBI instance.
+The main entry point is KurubindDatabase.
+You can configure it manually or use the KurubindFactory helper for a quick start with recommended plugins enabled.

 ```java
 import org.jdbi.v3.core.Jdbi;